Nine Square (or 9-Square) is a puzzle that is very simple: nine squares that form one larger square.

 Well, never mind why.

 But we do, and because there doesn’t seem to be any reason for it, it is difficult for non-native speakers to acquire.
-Understanding what the rule is, is easy; making it become an automatic part of one’s language production is not.
-It requires lots of repetition.
+It is easy to understand the rule; it is hard to make it an automatic part of one’s language production.

 That’s where Grammar 9-Square comes in.
 Lots of repetition while the language learner is thinking about something else: solving the problem.
 And because the learner is not thinking about the grammar, but the puzzle, the repetition never gets boring.